-Assessment Type

-Tutorial / Laboratory Exercises

-Purpose

-The purpose of laboratory activity is to enable peer-to-peer learning; develop oral communication skills and the ability to record data, synthesise an opinion and convey this clearly in a well presented and articulate manner.
+Assessment Type Purpose Tutorial / Laboratory Exercises The purpose of laboratory activity is to enable peer-to-peer learning; develop oral communication skills and the ability to record data, synthesise an opinion and convey this

-Description
+Description clearly in a well presented and articulate manner.

+Description The laboratory exercises are practical applications of the concepts presented in lectures and tutorials.

 Weighting 30%

+Due Date Due week 4, 6, 8 and 10

+Submission Method Online

-Due Date See lab notes.
+Assessment Criteria See individual lab descriptions in Canvas.

+Return Method In Class

+Feedback Provided In Person

+Opportunity to Students WILL NOT be given the opportunity to reattempt this assessment.

+Reattempt